facebook/react-native-website/docs/react-native-gradle-plugin.md

 ### `debuggableVariants`

-This is the list of variant that are debuggable (see [using variants](#using-variants) for more context on variants).
+This is the list of variants that are debuggable (see [using variants](#using-variants) for more context on variants).

 By default the plugin is considering as `debuggableVariants` only `debug`, while `release` is not.
 If you have other variants (like `staging`, `lite`, etc.) you'll need to adjust this accordingly.